tonysneed/hello-observable-entities/README.md

 product.modifyListeners.push(modifyListener);
 ```

-### Update property to see the listener get notified
+### Update a property to see the listener get notified

 ```js
 // Set productName property